 “Tracking devices for visibility manually is indeed difficult, especially with a small security team,” Morales said.
 “When you factor in the time it takes a lean security team to discover a data breach that comprises unknown connected devices, it is apparent the security team needs some level of augmentation of capabilities through intelligent technology.”

 2. Segment connected medical devices.

-Properly segmenting connected medical devices based on vulnerability and risk profile can reduce hackers' penetration into your network in the event a cyberattack does occur.
+Properly segmenting connected medical devices based on their vulnerability and risk profile can reduce hackers’ penetration of your network if a cyberattack does occur.

 “Hospitals can mitigate risks by creating an isolated network for connected devices, which is simple and can be done with VLANs and firewall technology that’s been around for decades,” Peteroy said.

 3. Ensure software is regularly updated.

 Regular software updates are critical to ward off cyberattacks.
 The high-profile WannaCry ransomware attack, which affected large companies all over the world, exploited a vulnerability that was patched in a Windows update released months prior.
 As a result, the only organizations affected by WannaCry were those that had failed to update their software.
 Every connected medical device should be subject to regular software patching and firmware updates, prioritized by individual risk profile.
 This makes each device less ripe for exploitation.